stefansbv/transfer/transfer.md

 The main purpose of this section is to configure the mappings between the source and the destination fields.

+There is a specific and required configuration for the *xls* reader: worksheet.

 ```
 <tables>